Modix3D/Modix-V3-configuration-and-Macro-files/README.md

 Version 3.3 Config B

-This is compatible with RepRapFimware 3.3, and it's the second update to the configuration files (Config B)
+This is compatible with RepRapFimware 3.3, and it's the second update to the configuration files (Config B).

-If an update to RepRapFirmware happens, and the configuration files also match, this will be Version 3.4 Config A for the first release.
+If an update to RepRapFirmware happens, and the configuration files have been updated to work with the new RRF update, this will be Version 3.4 Config A for the first release.

 Config B update notes: